TheOtherRolesAU/TheOtherRoles/README.md

 The mod adds a few new settings to Among Us (in addition to the role settings):
 - The number of Impostor count be set inside a lobby
 - The map can be changed inside a lobby
-- You can set the maximum number of meetings that can be called (every player still only has 1 meeting, but if the maximum number of meetings is reached you can't use your meeting even if you have one left)
+- You can set the maximum number of meetings that can be called (every player still only has 1 meeting, but if the maximum number of meetings is reached you can't use your meeting even if you have one left, Impostor and Jackal meetings also count)

 # Roles